sajera/node-api-ts/README.md

 # Application on TypeScript and Express

-In order to speed up starting of development process - was implemented dummy application with base functionality which may present within node application on typescript.
-Such as configure Typescript, start up Express server, setup and configure server router, cors, static content, file upload and body parse.
-Applied code linters which support company code style agreement.
+To expedite the development process, a dummy application with fundamental features was created, demonstrating typical functionalities found in a Node.js application using TypeScript.
+This includes setting up TypeScript configuration, initiating an Express server, configuring server routes, implementing CORS, serving static content, enabling file uploads, and parsing request bodies.
+Additionally, code linters adhering to the company's coding standards were applied.

+### Development TODO

+### Deployment TODO

 ### Application configuration